cshiflet/addon-nebula/nebula/DOCS.md

 ### Option: `networks`

 Configures one or more network identifiers of the networks (VLAN) to join.
-You can find this number in your ZeroTier account.
+You can find this number in your Nebula account.

-**Note**: _This option support secrets, e.g., `!secret zerotier_network_id`._
+**Note**: _This option support secrets, e.g., `!secret Nebula_network_id`._

 ### Option: `api_auth_token`

-ZeroTier exposes a local HTTP JSON API, which uses the port set using the `port` option above.
-It allows tools and programs to access this ZeroTier instance for quering data (or control it).
+Nebula exposes a local HTTP JSON API, which uses the port set using the `port` option above.
+It allows tools and programs to access this Nebula instance for quering data (or control it).

 This token is like a password for accessing that API, you can leave this option empty if you are not planning on using this feature.

-For more information on the ZeroTier JSON API, [check their documentation][api].
+For more information on the Nebula JSON API, [check their documentation][api].

-**Note**: _This option support secrets, e.g., `!secret zerotier_token`._
+**Note**: _This option support secrets, e.g., `!secret nebula_token`._

 ## Changelog & Releases